The Warriner School

-We are an inclusive Multi Academy Trust and our moral purpose underpins the curriculum in all of our schools.
+We are proud to be a member of an inclusive Multi Academy Trust and our moral purpose underpins the curriculum in all of our schools.
 We believe that it is vital to offer a broad and balanced curriculum that celebrates all subjects, including the arts, equally.
-Children are encouraged to follow a pathway that best suits their aspirations and not be constrained by the demands of accountability measures.
+Students are encouraged to follow a pathway that best suits their aspirations and not be constrained by the demands of accountability measures.

 - Successful learners who enjoy learning, make good progress and achieve excellence